andytruong/at_merge/README.md

 - All PHP files are listed in new_module.info
 - If sub-module is available at bootstrap, new_module must be available at bootstrap too
+- if module_x depends on module_y, both module are merged to new module, the dependency is removed.

 ### Merge implementation of hook_permission():